eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/Module.md

 > [!NOTE]
 > Passing a DCQL Query by reference is not supported by OpenId4VP.

-> [!IMPORTANT]
-> When scope is used, library tries to match it first to a well known Presentation Definition, and then to a well known DCQL query.

 ### Client metadata in Authorization Request